ibm-cloud-docs/openwhisk/namespaces.md

 For more information about working with HTTP REST, check out the [{{site.data.keyword.openwhisk_short}} API docs](/apidocs/functions).
 {: tip}

-#### Optional workflow: Creating namespaces for staging and production deployments.
+**Optional workflow: Creating namespaces for staging and production deployments**

 You can create IAM-enabled namespaces to handle your pre-production (staging) and production {{site.data.keyword.openwhisk_short}} deployments by creating namespaces for each.
 Run [`ibmcloud fn namespace create`](/docs/openwhisk?topic=cloud-functions-cli-plugin-functions-cli#cli_namespace_create) to create more namespaces under your account such as "staging" and "production":